Skip to main content

 Conclusion

-2. Create evaluation datasets with examples and expected outputs
+2. Create evaluation datasets with examples and expected outputs.

-3. Organize evaluators in a reusable factory class
+3. Organize evaluators in a reusable factory class.

-5. Integrate evaluations with JUnit 5 for CI/CD
+5. Run evaluations from JUnit for CI/CD.

-6. Track results over time with the Dokimos Server
+6. Track results over time with the Dokimos Server.

 Next Steps